yodabytz/fuzzytail/README.md

-# Color Tail
+# FuzzyTail

-**Color Tail** is a small script that applies configurable color highlights to streaming log data.
-It reads from a configuration file (`/etc/colortail/ct.conf`) and colorizes matching lines or words using ANSI escape codes.
+**FuzzyTail** is a small script that applies configurable color highlights to streaming log data.
+It reads from a configuration file (`/etc/FuzzyTail/ct.conf`) and colorizes matching lines or words using ANSI escape codes.

 ---